crdroidandroid/android_kernel_oneplus_sm8350/README.md

 1. Follow the official [crDroid installation guide for OnePlus 9 Pro](https://crdroid.net/lemonadep/12/install).
 2. At the **zip flashing step**, flash the zip you downloaded from this repository's [releases](https://github.com/bcrtvkcs/aesir_kernel_oneplus_sm8350/releases) *instead of the stock crDroid zip*.
+3. (Optional GAaps) When asked to sideload [GApps](https://nikgapps.com/crdroid-official), choose 'Yes' to reboot to recovery or 'No' if you don't want gapps and want to reboot to system.
+Now if you choosed to install GApps, simply sideload GApps.zip the same way you installed crDroid.zip then reboot to system.
-3. After booting up, install the latest version of [KernelSU Next manager](https://github.com/KernelSU-Next/KernelSU-Next/releases) on your device.
+4. After booting up, install the latest version of [KernelSU Next manager](https://github.com/KernelSU-Next/KernelSU-Next/releases) on your device.
 Alternatively, you can use the [nightly manager](https://t.me/ksunext_ci).
-4. (Optional) Open KernelSU Next manager and install the a meta-module for Magick Mount module management alongside OverlayFS. *Hybrid Mount* recommended.
+5. (Optional) Open KernelSU Next manager and install the a meta-module for Magick Mount module management alongside OverlayFS. *Hybrid Mount* recommended.
-5. Install the [BRENE module](https://github.com/rrr333nnn333/BRENE) by rrr333nnn333 from within the manager to control SuSFS features.
+6. Install the [BRENE module](https://github.com/rrr333nnn333/BRENE) by rrr333nnn333 from within the manager to control SuSFS features.

 > In step 5, you can also use the [susfs4ksu module](https://github.com/sidex15/susfs4ksu-module/actions/workflows/build.yml) nightly builds from sidex15, but [BRENE module](https://github.com/rrr333nnn333/BRENE) **hides better**.